 2.)
-Healthy nutrition will help to fortify and improve the eye health.
+Healthy nutrition will help to fortify and improve eye health.
 Therefore a diet rich in Vitamins A, E, and C is advised.
-Incorporate foods like carrots, squashes, bell peppers (red or green), papayas, and tomatoes, green leafy veggies like spinach, almonds, flaxseed, citrus fruits, cherries, grapes and plums, poultry & diary products.
+Incorporate foods like carrots, squashes, bell peppers (red or green), papayas, and tomatoes, green leafy veggies like spinach, almonds, flaxseed, and citrus fruits, cherries, grapes and plums, poultry & dairy products.

 PREVENTING EYE PROBLEMS

-In addition to protecting eyes from accidents, early detection and treatment of eye problems is the best way to keep healthy vision.
+In addition to protecting eyes from accidents, early detection and treatment of eye problems are the best way to keep a healthy vision.

 1.)
 Avoid Ultraviolet Exposure

-Ultraviolet (UV) light which form a portion of the sun's rays can cause eye diseases such as cataracts and macular degeneration.
-Therefore wear UV blocking sunglasses to protect your eyes from harsh sunlight.
+Ultraviolet (UV) light which forms a portion of the sun's rays can cause eye diseases such as cataracts and macular degeneration.
+Therefore wear UV-blocking sunglasses to protect your eyes from harsh sunlight.

 2.)
 Avoid Eyestrain